 How is a Tubal Pregnancy Treated?

-According to Mayo Clinic1, a fertilized egg can’t develop normally outside the uterus.
+According to Mayo Clinic, a fertilized egg can’t develop normally outside the uterus.
 To prevent life-threatening complications to the mother, the tubal pregnancy needs to be treated.

-Further, the Charlotte Lozier Institute2 breaks down treatment options like this: “methotrexate injection, surgical removal of the pregnancy tissue (salpingostomy), surgical removal of the tube (salpingectomy).”
+Further, the Charlotte Lozier Institute breaks down treatment options like this: “methotrexate injection, surgical removal of the pregnancy tissue (salpingostomy), surgical removal of the tube (salpingectomy).”